gslakes/formal-consent-theory/README.md

  - a treatment of the impact of power/privilege/knowledge/agency disparity on ethical behaviour, if previous features don't supply this result already.

+ - a treatment of privacy, for individuals and organisations, if previous features don't supply this result already.

  - modelling various physical, psychological/emotional, political and social agencies, and testing these against scenarios brainstormed with fellow participants of a Queensland Association for Healthy Communities (QAHC, http://qahc.org.au) healthy relationships, consent, and violence